-Huntington fire station consists of 2 ERP fire appliances and an ALP.
+Huntington Fire Station consists of 2 appliances and an ALP.
 It is a mixed crewing station:

-- the first fire appliance (P1) is crewed 24-hours a day on a 4 watch, fulltime shift basis.
+- the first appliance (P1) is crewed 24-hours a day on a 4 watch, full time shift basis.
 Each shift is made up of one Watch Manager (WM), one Crew Manager (CM) and 4 Firefighters (FFs).
-The shift follows a pattern of 2 days (08:00-18:00), followed by 2 nights (18:00-08:00), followed by 4 rest days. - The second fire appliance (P2) is crewed through an On-Call shift system with an establishment of one WM, 3 CMs and 8 FFs.
+The shift follows a pattern of 2 days 08:00-18:00hrs, followed by 2 nights 18:00-08:00hrs, followed by 4 rest days. - The second appliance (P2) is crewed through an On-Call shift system with an establishment of one WM, 3 x CMs and 8 FFs.

-We will change the station capability to a single On-call fire appliance station.
-To achieve this, the fulltime 24hour shift ERP fire appliance will be removed from the station whilst the On-call ERP fire appliance at the station will remain.
-This will reduce the total global fire appliances from 46 to 45, and the York area will reduce to 2 fulltime 24-hour ERP fire appliances and 2 On-call ERP fire appliances.
+The fulltime 24-hour shift ERP fire appliance will be removed from the station.
+The On-call ERP fire appliance at the station will remain, resulting in this station being a single fire appliance station.
+This will reduce the total fire appliances from 46 to 45.

-The firefighting staff who operate the current 24-hour shift ERP fire appliance will be reduced to a smaller core of staff operating on a day staffing arrangement, 7-days a week.
+The firefighting staff who operate the appliance will be reduced to a smaller core of staff operating on a day staffing arrangement, 7-days a week.
 The purpose of leaving this small team of staff in place is to: